benlumia007/sandbox/readme.md

 # Sturdy Vagrant
-Sturdy Vagrant is a web development platform that uses [Vagrant](https://vagrantup.com) and [VirtualBox](https://www.virtualbox.org) to focus on WordPress Development.
+Sturdy Vagrant is a web development platform that focuses on web development.
+It uses [Vagrant](https://www.vagrantup.com) to manage Virtual Machines and [VirtualBox](https://www.virtualbox.org/) for virtualization.

 ## System Requirements
 - Vagrant 2.2.13 or higher